-A geographer working in computing, Professor Samuel Mann has taught and researched at Otago Polytechnic since 1997, including five years as Head of Department.
-Sam has published over 150 conference and journal papers in the fields of augmented experiences; sustainability; and computer education.
+A geographer working in professional practice, Professor Samuel Mann has taught and researched at Otago Polytechnic since 1997, including five years as Head of Department.
+Sam has published over 150 conference and journal papers in the fields of sustainability and education.

 “Sustainable Lens: a visual guide” traces the development of sustainability through its representation in diagrams.
 It presents a model for seeing the world through a sustainability-driven perspective.
 Published by NewSplash Studio, Sustainable Lens is available from Amazon.